michijs/michijs/README.md

 - initialObservers: An array of initial observers of type Subscription<T>.
 This is the most basic hook and it is the basis of the entire component structure.

 If the item contains a function.
 It will return an observable that observes for changes in the object itself.

+**A function in an observable should never mutate the observable.**

 #### usePureFunction
 It is used to create a memoized function that encapsulates the result of the provided callback function and updates it only when any of the dependencies change.
 Takes two arguments: